 - Structure #1 – Problems and Solutions.
 Structure your talk around problems people in the audience likely have and how to solve them.
 Then everything you say will be structured around things they are interested in, or can at least relate to.

 - Structure #2 – Frequently asked questions.
 Instead of making your lecture like a bad textbook, all background and theory, structure the talk around the most frequently asked questions you get on the topic.
 Or the most interesting and bizarre questions.
 Or the most challenging and difficult questions.
 Much of the same material can fit into your answers, but because it’s structured differently it’s much more interesting to follow.

 - Make it shorter.
 Never use the full time you are granted.
 Never ever ever.
-Plan to end 10 minutes early to leave time for Q&A. If they fill that time, great, if they don’t get off the stage.
-At a minimum you will be bore them less than if you continued.
+Plan to end 10 minutes early to leave time for Q&A. If the audience fills that time with questions, that’s great.
+But If they have no questions, it often means they don’t want to hear more: so ending early is a gift to them.

 - Vary your slides.
 An endless barrage of bulleted lists is attention death.
-Find a way to tell a short story with just one nice high quality image, edge to edge, on the screen.
+It divides the attention of the audience between listening to you and reading, which is not good for anyone.
+Find a way to tell a short story, illustrating each point, with just one nice high quality image, edge to edge, on the screen.
 Even 30 seconds of strong visual imagery will reset people’s attention spans for the next dull slide.

 - Practice.
-Jokes and clever lines come out only through repetition.
-You have to go through your material several times until you find them, and get comfortable with the stories you’re going to tell and the way you’re going to tell them.
+Insights and polish come only from practice and repetition.
+You have to go through your material several times if you want to be comfortable with the stories you’re going to tell and the way you’re going to tell them.